 You must be a ConsumerLab.com member to get the full test results along with ConsumerLab.com's findings, recommendations, and quality ratings.
 You'll get results for 18 L-arginine supplements: ten selected by ConsumerLab.com and eight that passed the same testing in our voluntary Quality Certification Program.
 There's also information about one product that is similar to one which passed testing but is sold under a different brand name.

-You'll get the following information about L-arginine supplements in this comprehensive report:
+You'll get the following information about L-arginine supplements in this comprehensive review:

 - Which L-arginine supplements passed or failed testing